 Instead of Freon, use Puron

-The industry has moved from R22 to R410a, which you may know by the brand name Puron.
-For the rest of this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
-There are some key benefits to switching from an R22 air conditioning unit to one that uses R410a.
-It offers a higher safety rating and an ozone depletion rating of zero, and it performed slightly better on energy-efficiency tests than R22.
+The industry has made the switch from R22 to R410a, which you may know by the brand name Puron.
+Throughout this article, we’ll use the name R410a (although Puron is a well-known brand, there are other companies that make R410a).
+There are some serious benefits to switching from an R22 air conditioning unit to one that uses R410a.
+It offers a higher safety rating tests than R22.

 You may have heard information about “drop-in” replacements for R22.
-We strongly against against this route.
-Typically a homeowner who is concerned about the cost of replacing their air conditioner seeks out an alternative, and this feels like an easy solution.
+We strongly against against this option.
+Usually a homeowner who is anxious about the cost of replacing their air conditioner seeks out an alternative, and this feels like an easy solution.
 It typically costs the homeowner more money, and almost always voids the manufacturer warranty.
-The reality about “drop-ins” is that there is no “drop-in” solution where you just swap out the refrigerant.
-The phrase “drop-in” is indicating retrofitting a unit, which when done correctly can cost the homeowner as much, or more, money than buying a new unit that uses R410a.
-In part, this is because different refrigerants function at different pressure levels and demand different parts to run, which results in the technician needing to replace the most expensive components of your system to fit with the new refrigerant.
-If this vital step is skipped, your system will quickly stop working, and you’ll need to get a new unit anyway.
+The reality about “drop-ins” is that there is no “drop-in” solution where you simply swap out the refrigerant.
+The phrase “drop-in” is indicating retrofitting a unit, which when done correctly can cost the homeowner as much, or more, money than installing a new unit that uses R410a.
+In part, this is because different refrigerants function at different pressure levels and demand different parts to run, which forces the technician to replace the most expensive components of your system to be compatible with the new refrigerant.
+If this vital step is skipped, your system will quickly stop running, and you’ll need to get a new unit anyway.
+If you are insistent on exploring drop-ins, then consult with an HVAC professional to determine your best alternative.

-Your manufacturer will typically not pay for the parts to make this transition because retrofitting your AC system will likely void the warranty.
-It’s usually just a temporary fix, but purchasing a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.
+Your manufacturer will typically not pay for the parts to make this switch because retrofitting your AC system will likely void the warranty.
+It’s normally just a temporary fix, but buying a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.

-It’s wise to discuss pricing options with your HVAC provider if you’re concerned about cost.
-At Service Experts Heating & Air Conditioning, we have financing available that makes a replacement doable, and we monitor for any manufacturer and utility rebates that would make it easier to handle an unforeseen replacement.
-To avoid emergencies on a hot day, lots of our customers decide to do a pre-emptive replacement, and replace an old unit before it breaks down.
+It’s wise to discuss pricing options with your HVAC provider if you’re worried about cost.
+At Service Experts Heating & Air Conditioning, we offer financing that makes a replacement doable, and we monitor for any manufacturer and utility rebates that would make it easier to handle an unexpected replacement.
+To avoid emergencies on a hot day, many of our customers decide to do a pre-emptive replacement, and replace an old unit before it breaks down.
 If you’re considering that route as well, then you’re in good company!

 If your unit was built after 2010, you’re probably safe